-In recent years, there have been many domestic and foreign documents studying the aging mechanism and law of the lipo battery.
-It is generally believed that li ion deposition, thickening of SEI film and loss of active materials are the main causes of battery aging and capacity degradation.
-The overuse of the lipo battery will accelerate the aging of the battery.
-Also, the normal charging and discharging of the battery will also affect the battery health and accelerate the aging.
+In recent years, there have been many domestic and foreign documents studying the ageing mechanism and law of the lipo battery.
+It is generally believed that li-ion deposition, thickening of SEI film and loss of active materials are the main causes of battery ageing and capacity degradation.
+The overuse of the lipo battery will accelerate the ageing of the battery.
+Also, the normal charging and discharging of the battery will also affect the battery health and accelerate the ageing.

 PLS Battery is one of the most famous lipo battery suppliers in China, if you want to know more information about the battery, please let us know.
 We provide the wholesale li polymer battery that can meet our customers' needs.

 In general, the temperature is considered the main factor affecting battery health.
 The temperature has a dual effect on the performance of the lipo battery.
 On the one hand, high temperature will speed up the chemical reaction in the battery and improve its efficiency and performance.
 On the other hand, high temperature will accelerate the occurrence of some irreversible chemical reactions, which will result in the reduction of active material in the battery and cause the ageing and capacity degradation of the battery.
 There are experimental data showing that high temperatures will accelerate the growth of the SEI film of the battery electrode.
 Also, it will increase the difficulty for li ion penetrating the SEI film, which is equivalent to the increase in the internal resistance of the battery.